 Using Examples and Citing Sources

-Use examples that allow you to apply the ideas of the seminar and other references you would like to add.
+Use examples from the readings, and other references that allow you to apply the ideas and methods that we are studying.
+Do not insert material from random web searches.
 Provide acknowledgment of sources and references you discuss (references for all links or quoted material) at the end of the mini-essay.
+(See using Zotero below for properly formatting your references.)
 You can use embedded images, embedded video and other web content, and links to sources you find relevant.

 Do not use Wikipedia as a main reference (unless the content of the Wikipedia page is itself a topic of discussion), and do not cite blogs or other websites that only recycle other information.
-Dig into the primary research or statements on a subject/topic.
-If you have time to go further in research for a week’s topic, use the online library of journal and other primary research resources through the GU Library.
-(If off campus, you’ll be prompted for NetID and password.)
+As far as you have time each week, dig into the primary research or statements on a subject/topic.
+If you have time to go further in research for a week’s topic, use the shared drive of etext articles and books, or primary research resources through the GU Library.

 In Zotero, you can create a Bibliography of items and paste them into your weekly post.
 Highlight items and (right mouse click) “Create Bibliography” (from menu) in any standard citation style, send it your clipboard, and then edit/paste/insert (whether PC or Mac) into your WordPress edit window.
 You may need to do a bit of clean-up formatting, but you’re good to go!